Bradbuchholz/Portfolio/Readme.md

 ## Description

-_This is my porfolio page where I can display my work at_
+_This is my porfolio page where I can display my work at Epicodus_

 ## Setup/Installation Requirements